Jensen Huang

 Huang, actually named Jen-Hsun rather than Jensen, graduated from Oregon State University and then gained a masters in electrical engineering from Stanford.

-His strategy when founding the tech business was to focus on a single niche: building powerful computer chips to create graphics for fast-moving video games.
+His strategy when founding the multi-trillion-dollar tech business was to focus on a single niche: building powerful computer chips to create graphics for fast-moving video games.
 As the company went public in 1999 and grew through the 2000s, video games remained its growth engine, but even back then Huang could see a different path forward.

 Data scientists were beginning to ask computers to perform much more sophisticated calculations more quickly, so Nvidia began spending billions of dollars on R&D to create chips that would support artificial intelligence applications.
 By the mid-2010s its AI-focused chips had come to dominate this nascent market, showing up inside autonomous vehicles, robots, drone aircraft, and dozens of other high-tech tools.